Table of Contents

 6. Test and Refine

-Test the wireframes to check if they’re easy to use.
-For interactive wireframes, simulate user actions, such as clicking buttons.
+Test the wireframes to determine whether they are easy to use.
+For interactive wireframes, simulate user actions such as clicking buttons.

 - Tasks: Conduct usability tests or review the wireframe for clarity and flow.

-- Example: Test if users can easily find the checkout page from the cart.
+- Example: Test whether users can easily find the checkout page from the cart.

-- Goal: Fix any issues before moving to design or coding.
+- Goal: Fix any issues before moving to design or development.

 7. Hand Off to Design and Development

-Once approved, share the wireframes with designers to create mockups or developers to start coding.
+Once approved, share the wireframes with designers to create mockups or with developers to begin coding.

-- Tasks: Add notes to explain how elements work, like “This button links to the homepage.”
+- Tasks: Add notes to explain how elements work, such as “This button links to the homepage.”

-- Tools: Export wireframes from Figma or share via cloud tools.
+- Tools: Export wireframes from Figma or share them via cloud tools.

 - Goal: Provide a clear guide for the next steps.